 Jon studied drums, vibraphone, and piano from an early age.
 He commuted from Long Island to Manhattan to attend the renowned (High) School of Performing Arts and later studied percussion under George Gaber at Indiana University.
 From 1966-68, he served stateside in the US Army, playing drums and percussion and arranging music for the 528th, 19th, and 440th Army Bands.

 After being honorably discharged, he became Chief Arranger for The Dick Cavett Show, a roll he filled for the show's entire original six-year run.
-Arranging for both the nighttime and daytime shows, Jon wrote charts for hundreds of guests including Fred Astaire, Judy Garland, Janis Joplin, and Groucho Marx.
+Arranging for both the nighttime and daytime shows, Jon wrote charts for hundreds of luminaries including Fred Astaire, Judy Garland, Janis Joplin, and Groucho Marx.

 In 1974, Jon moved to California, settling in Pasadena, where he worked in TV variety.
 For thirty years, he served as Chief Arranger for the Grammy Awards under Music Director Jack Elliott.
 Variety shows for which he arranged included the Emmy Awards; Academy Awards; Kennedy Center Honors; The Muppets: A Celebration of 30 Years; Comic Relief; A Capitol Fourth; and many more.